Use our checklist

 Pay and performance

 This section provides a more detailed look at pay progression linked to performance as detailed in Annex W of Agenda for Change.
 Consideration is given to, the benefits and challenges of linking pay and performance and the methods available for doing so.
-This section will be additionally populated with shared learning in the coming months.

 This page provides detailed information on a range of tangible and intangible benefits and how these can be used to deliver flexibility and choice across the spectrum of staff groups.
 A factsheet is available providing a concise overview of what flexible benefits are, how they can be accessed and what they can deliver.